 When patients come into an emergency department in pain, opioids have been the drug of choice for years.
 Due to the severity of the opioid epidemic that is plaguing the United States, healthcare providers are being encouraged to prescribe and administer alternative medications for pain management.
 In a qualitative review of past and current descriptive studies of emergency department pain practice as well as clinical trials, “the qualitative review considers increasing the use of non-opioid and multimodal analgesic therapies, such as migraine therapies, regional anesthesia, sub dissociative-dose ketamine, nitrous oxide, intravenous lidocaine and gabapentinoids, as well as broad programmatic initiatives promoting the use of non-opioid analgesics and nonpharmacological interventions” (Todd, 2017, p.193).
 The results of this particular study supports the use of migraine therapies, regional anesthesia, nitrous oxide and sub dissociative-dose ketamine.
 However, the use of intravenous lidocaine, gabapentinoids and various other non-pharmacological interventions remain sparse (Todd, 2017).
 Additional research is indicated to determine the safety and efficacy of non-opioid approach to emergency department analgesia (Todd, 2017).

 For years the choice of analgesic to treat acute pain in the emergency department was never a tough decision to make.
 However, with America facing the deadliest epidemic in history providers are thinking twice before prescribing pain medications.
 In a randomized clinical trial conducted at two emergency departments in New York, evaluated 416 patients between the ages of 21 to 64 with moderate to severe acute extremity pain.
 The 416 patients were broken down into four groups and each group received a different analgesic combination.
 Group one in particular did not receive any opioid therapy (ibuprofen and acetaminophen) whereas groups two through four received either acetaminophen with oxycodone, acetaminophen with hydrocodone, or acetaminophen with codeine.
 Of the 416 patients randomized, 411 were analyzed with a baseline mean numeric rating score (NRS) pain score of 8.7.
 At the 2- hour mark, the mean NRS pain score decreased by 4.3 in group one (ibuprofen and acetaminophen group), 4.4 in group two (acetaminophen -oxycodone), 3.5 in group 3 (hydrocodone and acetaminophen) and 3.9 in group 4 (acetaminophen-codeine).
-“In conclusion for non-addicted patients presenting to the ED with acute extremity pain, there were no statistically significant or clinically important differences in pain reduction at 2 hours among single-dose treatment with ibuprofen and acetaminophen or with 3 different opioid and acetaminophen combination analgesics” (Chang, Bijur, Esses, Barnaby, & Baer, 2017).
+“In conclusion, for non-addicted patients presenting to the ED with acute extremity pain, there were no statistically significant or clinically important differences in pain reduction at 2 hours among single-dose treatment with ibuprofen and acetaminophen or with 3 different opioid and acetaminophen combination analgesics” (Chang, Bijur, Esses, Barnaby, & Baer, 2017).
 If non-opioid combination analgesic provides comparable pain relief obtained by oral opioids, health care providers would be more likely to discharge patients and prescribe the same non-opioid combinations analgesics that were received in the emergency department (Chang, Bijur, Esses, Barnaby, & Baer, 2017).